binance/binance-spot-api-docs/testnet/rest-api.md

 timestamp|LONG|YES|

 **Notes:**
-* Canceling an individual order in an order list will cancel the entire order list.
+* Canceling an individual order from an order list will cancel the entire order list.
 * If both `orderListId` and `listClientOrderId` parameters are provided, the `orderListId` is searched first, then the `listClientOrderId` from that result is checked against that order.
 If both conditions are not met the request will be rejected.

 **Data Source:**